Sunbuzu/Dashboards/README.md

 # Dashboards
-Power BI Desktop
+Power BI Desktop -
-This where ill post from time dashboards that im practicing or experimenting on.
+This is where ill post from time to timedashboards that im practicing or experimenting on.